platformatic/undici-slicer-interceptor/README.md

 1. Request-based headers will still be applied
 2. Headers that depend on the response body will be skipped
+3. The response body transformation will be skipped (original body is returned)
-3. The error will be logged (if a logger is configured)
+4. The error will be logged (if a logger is configured)
-4. The request will continue to be processed normally
+5. The request will continue to be processed normally

 ### Limitations